mvrad/guitar-zone-api/README.md

 </p>
 <div align="center">
   <h1>Guitar Zone API</h1>
-  <h3>API created with PostgreSQL, Sequelize ORM, Node.js, and Express.</h3>
+  <h3>A RESTful API created with the PostgreSQL open-source relational database and Sequelize ORM for use with Node.js and Express.</h3>
 </div>

 ## About Guitar Zone API

-Guitar Zone API was created with the PostgreSQL open-source relational database and the Sequelize ORM for use with Node.js and Express.
+Guitar Zone API is a RESTful API created with the PostgreSQL open-source relational database and Sequelize ORM for use with Node.js and Express.

 ## To Set Up Locally
 You can take all the files of this site and run them on your computer as if it were live online, only it's just on your machine.